Transaction ID Wraparound in Postgres

-Eventually the autovacuums finish.
+Eventually, the autovacuums finish.
 Unfortunately one of them either failed or simply didn’t work correctly.
-It’s unclear as to what happened, as the logs contain nothing to suggest failure and we didn’t have verbosity on for autovacuums.
+It’s unclear as to what happened, as the logs contain nothing to suggest failure and we didn’t have verbosity for autovacuums.
 Now we’re in a state of limbo to decide what to do next.

-Up until this point we were operating a read-only state.
+Up until this point we were operating in a read-only state.
 We had replicas online that we could point the application at to maintain that view of the world, but it wouldn’t allow us to accept writes.
-In Sentry’s case this problem compounds itself as we process a very large amount of data continuously.
+In Sentry’s case, this problem compounds itself as we process a very large amount of data continuously.
 Our backlog of events in the queue is growing, our Redis buffers are getting out of control, and catastrophe is bound to strike.
-As to avoid making the problem any worse, we decided to flush the entire backlog of events.
+To avoid making the problem any worse, we decided to flush the entire backlog of events.

-Now we’re several hours in, autovacuums have finished, the queue will survive (assuming we restore writes very shortly), but Postgres still isn’t accepting writes.
+Now we’re several hours in, autovacuums have finished, and the queue will survive (assuming we restore writes very shortly), but Postgres still isn’t accepting writes.
 Did we waste all of that time allowing autovacuum to finish for it to have no effect?
 Did it do anything at all?
-Our only choice at this point was to shut down the database and restart in single user mode.
-Our fear being that we’ve now invested nearly 3 hours and have nothing to show for it.
+Our only choice at this point was to shut down the database and restart in single-user mode.
+Our fear is that we’ve now invested nearly 3 hours and have nothing to show for it.

 While we couldn’t estimate how long the vacuum was going to take we were able to identify the problem.
 By querying Postgres’ internal statistics we identified that the autovacuums actually had finished on all of the relations except one.
 That relation however is a massive one.
 It’s a very large table which stores a mapping of events to their rollups, and we require one of these entries for every single event Sentry receives.
 It’s also a table that has very limited uses: to let you look up an event by its ID and as a safeguard for duplicate events.

-At this stage we made the decision that we were willing to risk all data in the table if it meant we could recovery immediately.
-In this case the risk was minor.
+At this stage, we made the decision that we were willing to risk all data in the table if it meant we could recover immediately.
+In this case, the risk was minor.
 It’s used for features that aren’t critical, and if nothing else we had full backups via replicas.

 With our best estimations, we made the call to truncate the table.
-Five minutes later and the system was fully restored.
+Five minutes later, the system was fully restored.

-For the interested, our new hardware specs look something akin to:
+For those interested, our new hardware specs look something akin to:

 - 3x RAIDs (OS, WAL, and Data)